mkerin/LEMMA/README.md

 ### RAM Usage
 To store the genotype matrix, LEMMA uses approximately MN bytes of RAM where M is the number of genotyped SNPs and N is the number of samples.

-To store an array of SNP-environment correlations, LEMMA uses a further 8ML(L+1)/2 bytes of RAM, where L is the number of environents and M is the number of SNPs.
+To store an array of SNP-environment correlations, LEMMA uses a further 8ML(L+1)/2 bytes of RAM, where L is the number of environments and M is the number of SNPs.
 For M = 600k and L < 100 this should not be a dominating requirement.